May 16th 2019

 Intuitive eating: the 'forever' diet that’s not a diet at all

 December 27th 2019 / 0 comment

-If you’re a yo-yo dieter, prone to body shaming or have “good” and “bad” diet days, let nutritionist Pandora Symes introduce the eating plan that throws away the rule book
+If you’re a yo-yo dieter, prone to body shaming or have 'good' and 'bad' diet days, let nutritionist and coach Pandora Paloma introduce the eating plan that throws away the rule book

 The 10 principles of intuitive eating

 Traditionally there are ten principles of intuitive eating.
 These are:

 6. Discovering the satisfaction factor.

 7. Honouring your feelings, without using food.

 8. Respecting your body.